Guidance has been updated since the below was published, to see the latest please visit this page.

-Educational Visits – Covid19
+Educational Visits – Covid-19

 Visits and overseas trips had been planned, booked and paid for but they were no longer able to go ahead.
 Schools and establishments were trying to work their way around the ongoing updated Government guidance and at times were struggling.
 Insurance companies were requesting additional information and not always paying out.
-This had a huge impact to schools last year.
+This had a huge impact on schools last year.

 Move forward six months and we are now in a new academic year.
-Two weeks in and there is still a grey area around the understanding of the guidance, this is demonstrated to use as we are getting a high volume of schools contact us for guidance.
+Two weeks in and there is still a grey area around the understanding of the guidance, this is demonstrated to use as we are getting a high volume of schools to contact us for guidance.
 They are keen to start taking their students out on educational visits and engage with learning outside the classroom again.